fmaclen/julia-sanfrancisco/README.md

 ### About the project

 **Julia Sanfrancisco** is a clone of the 80s MS-DOS game [Where in the World is Carmen Sandiego?](https://archive.org/details/msdos_Where_in_the_World_is_Carmen_Sandiego_Enhanced_1989).
-This project is meant as a proof-of-concept that leverages generative AI to create the game and it's assets.
+This project is meant as a proof-of-concept for leveraging generative AI to create the game and it's assets.

 ### Short-term roadmap